Notice of Pre-AIA or AIA Status

 Claims 1 and 14 recite only the following additional elements:

-at least one user interface element comprising a hyperlink that is selectable to display the at least one relevant record;
+at least one user interface element comprising a hyperlink that is selectable to display, at the computing device, the at least one relevant record of the respective type of CRM object at the database of the CRM system;

 at least one non-transitory computer-readable medium having processor-executable instructions stored thereon.

 At Step 2B of analysis, the Examiner has determined that the claims do not include additional elements that are sufficient to amount to significantly more than the judicial exceptions because they do not amount to more than simply instructing one to practice the abstract idea by using generically recited devices to perform the steps that define the abstract ideas and link the use of the judicial exception to a particular technological environment.
-As discussed above, the additional elements of (an insights page of an application at a computing device; a CRM system; at least one user interface element comprising a hyperlink; at least one non-transitory computer-readable medium having processor-executable instructions stored thereon), are recited at a high level of generality and are instructions to apply the exception on a computer.
+As discussed above, the additional elements of (a server at the CRM system; an application at a computing device coupled to the CRM system over a network; the database of the CRM system; using artificial intelligence (Al); a user interface of the application at the computing device; at least one user interface element comprising a hyperlink that is selectable; at least one non-transitory computer-readable medium having processor-executable instructions stored thereon), are recited at a high level of generality and are instructions to apply the exception on a computer.
 See MPEP 2106.05(f).
-The additional elements of using artificial intelligence is linking of the use of a judicial exception to a particular technological environment.
-See MPEP 2106.05(h).
-These additional elements do not provide for significantly more.

 Dependent claims 2 – 5 and 17 – 20, contain limitations that are further recitations to the same abstract idea found in claims 1 and 14.
 Recitations to providing insights in response to the call, in real-time, and the call being VoIP or video, are further recitations to core facets of the business relation regarding the incoming call.
 They describe technical aspects necessary to perform the abstract idea; therefore, they amount to instructing one to practice the abstract idea on a computer.
 This does not render the claims as being patent eligible.
 See MPEP 2106.04(d).